BryanGoble/Obsidian-Notes/Allegiant Giving - Skillbridge/Week 6.md

 - System calls - Calls that the programs running on our computer make to the running kernel
 - Cache - Stores data in a form that's faster to access than its original form
 - Memory Leak - Memory which is no longer needed is not getting released (made available)
+- Undefined Behavior - The code is doing something that's not valid in the programming language
 ### Tools
 - `strace <command>` - Look at the system calls made by a program
 	- Use in conjunction with the following commands: